ljw1004/csharpspec/csharp/attributes.md

 class MyClass {}
 ```

-A *typeof-expression* (§7.6.11) used as an attribute argument expression can reference a non-generic type, a closed constructed type, or an unbound generic type, but it cannot reference an open type.
+A *typeof_expression* (§7.6.11) used as an attribute argument expression can reference a non-generic type, a closed constructed type, or an unbound generic type, but it cannot reference an open type.
 This is to ensure that the expression can be resolved at compile-time.

 ```csharp
 class A: Attribute